GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/F2Img-DRTutorial/02_data_reduction.rst

     caldb init

 That's it!
 It is ready to use!
+You can check the configuration and confirm the setting with ``caldb config``.

 You can add processed calibrations with ``caldb add <filename>`` (we will later), list the database content with ``caldb list``, and